basho/basho_docs/source/languages/en/riak/dev/advanced/strong-consistency.md

 keywords: [developers, strong-consistency]
 ---

-In versions 2.0 and later, Riak allows you to create buckets that provide [[strong consistent|Strong Consistency]] guarantees for the data stored within them, enabling you to use Riak as a CP system (consistent plus partition tolerant) for at least some of your data.
+In versions 2.0 and later, Riak allows you to create buckets that provide [[strong consistency]] guarantees for the data stored within them, enabling you to use Riak as a CP system (consistent plus partition tolerant) for at least some of your data.
 This was added in version 2.0 to complement Riak's standard [[eventually consistent|Eventual Consistency]] high availability mode.

 When data is stored in a bucket with strong consistency guarantees, a value is guaranteed readable by any node *immediately* after a successful write has occurred.
 The tradeoff is that unavailable nodes will become temporarily unable to accept writes to that key.
 This tradeoff is necessary, but the [choice is now yours](http://en.wikipedia.org/wiki/CAP_theorem) to make.